 What Should You Do When You Get These Injuries

 If, on the other hand, you believe you are suffering from a whiplash injury, you should see a doctor in order to rule out more serious neck injuries or bone fractures.
-Seeing a doctor will also prevent any symptoms of a whiplash injury from getting worse.
+Seeing a doctor will also prevent any symptoms of a whiplash injury, including those associated with whiplash concussion, from getting worse.

 It is important to know these things so you know what to look out for in the aftermath of an accident.
 However, you must remember that you must not self-diagnose, self-treat, or medicate, as this might worsen your symptoms.